-We are accredited to carry out Thorough Examination inspections in accordance with the CFTS Quality Assurance Proedural Code.
+We are accredited to carry out Thorough Examination inspections in accordance with the CFTS Quality Assurance Procedural Code.

-If you own or operate a fork lift truck you are required by law to ensure that it holds a current Thorough Examination Report.
+If you own or operate a fork lift truck you are required by law to ensure that it holds a current LOLER/PUWER report.
 Failure to comply could invalidate your insurance or leave you open to prosecution in cases of serious accidents occurring due to faulty equipment.